antarctica/bas-style-kit-docs/README.md

 1. Commit project changes to project repository

+Continuous Deployment will automatically detect these changes and deploy them into staging.

+Note: Due to caching, these changes may not appear immediately.

 To deploy changes to the production environment:

 1. Commit project changes to project repository